-The other subjects included in this thematic unit are art, dance, drama, history, design technology, ICT / computing, literacy, maths and music.
+The other subjects included in this thematic unit are art, music, ICT / computing, literacy, maths, science and PSHE.
 Breadth comes, not only from the range of subjects offered, but also from their careful integration, leading to more connected thinking.
 Global Dimensions help pupils develop a wider perspective and understand the links between their own lives and those of people around the globe, as well as understanding their place in the worldwide community.

-‘Learning Means the World’ puts great emphasis on curriculum depth.
-We focus on common attributes that ensure provision of a deep curriculum and use them to underpin our thematic units.
-We consider these to be:-meaning and relevance; cohesion; opportunities for inquiry; development of critical, creative and high order thinking skills; integration of subjects; provision of access to information from a range of sources and viewpoints and the authenticity of end products.
+meaning and relevance; cohesion; opportunities for inquiry; development of critical, creative and high order thinking skills; integration of subjects; provision of access to information from a range of sources and viewpoints; authenticity of end products.

-Through elements such as Catalyst Questions, Pupil-Led Activities and Essential Learning Experiences (ELEs), teachers will ensure a greater depth of learning.
+Through elements such as ‘Making it Real!’, Catalyst Questions and Essential Learning Experiences (ELEs), teachers can then ensure a greater depth of learning.

 In this theme we will cover the following Learning Objectives:

-Sc58 I can record data and results of increasing complexity, using scientific diagrams and labels, classification
+Sc47 Record data and results of increasing complexity using scientific diagrams and labels, classification

 Knowledge Organisers / Curriculum Letter to Parents / Carers